zzApotheosis/zzApotheosis/README.md

 ## Movies and Films

 Cinema, film, animation, and theatrical performances will always have a place in my personal appreciation of the arts.
-This is a list of movies and films I have enjoyed.

 This is my personal movie and film hall of fame.
 - Forrest Gump (1994)